 - Plants seeds of imagination.
 This is step begins by suggesting that a person is imagining things that aren’t real.
 It is reinforced through intentional removal of “lost” items, claiming they hear random noises, and generating unnecessary emergencies.
 Everything is done to cause the victim to become even more dependent on the gaslighter’s perception.
 Frequently, this step is done in conjunction with a repetition of the other previous six steps.

 - Attack and retreat.
 The push-pull abuse tactic comes into full view as the gaslighter attacks the victim through random anger outbursts which are designed to startle a person into further submission.
 Then they follow it by making a joke of the incident claiming that the target’s reaction is an overreaction.
 The victim feels ridiculous and subsequently trusts their instincts even less.
 Successful completion of this phase gives the gaslighter complete control to now convince their victim that they are going crazy.

 - Takes advantage of the victim.
 This last step is where the gaslighter has obtained enough influence and domination that they are able to literally do whatever they want to the target.
 Usually, there are no limits or boundaries anymore and the victim is unfortunately completely submissive.
 For a previously traumatized person, this last phase is even more painful as trauma is built on top of even more trauma.
 The gaslighter, who has no empathy for their victim, can only see that the end justifies the means of getting what they want.

 In the movie, it took the observation of an outsider to help the wife escape from the clutches of her gaslighting husband.
-In real life, it also takes such a person to shed light onto an abusive situation.
+In real life, it also takes such a person to shed light on an abusive situation.
 This could be a family member, friend, neighbor, or counselor.
 Being such a person requires observation, courage, and careful timing.
 But to a victim, it is a life-saver.